 Use your blog to discuss breaking news topics.

-Don’t get me wrong, I’m not saying you should try to compete with actual news outlets.
+Don’t get us wrong, we’re not saying you should try to compete with actual news outlets.
 But you can still write about recent events.

 When it comes to breaking news, timing is everything.
 Being the first one to break a story isn’t always the best.